Driverless car hype gives way to e-scooter mania among technorati

 Even by the hyper-growth expectations of Silicon Valley, the rise of scooter companies has been dizzying.
 Scooters can be found in more than 125 cities in the U.S. and more than 10 across the globe.
 In the year after their launch, both Lime and Bird said their scooters had been used for more than 10 million rides.

-“We’ve seen other companies grow at amazing rates, but this is kind of unprecedented in how fast they were able to get to even a million rides,” said Sunil Paul, founder of one of the original ride-sharing services, Sidecar, which eventually lost out to Uber and Lyft.
+“We’ve seen other companies grow at amazing rates, but this is kind of unprecedented in how fast they were able to get to even a million rides,” said Sunil Paul, founder of one of the original ride-sharing services, Sidecar, which eventually yielded to Uber and Lyft.

 Consumer adoption has been met with wave of investment that has made Bird and Lime some of the fastest companies to ever reach a $1 billion valuation — what Silicon Valley calls a “unicorn.”
 The two companies have raised a total of $882 million in funding since 2017, according to startup tracking platform Crunchbase.